ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 .. note::
    The :term:`UPP` (called by the ``RUN_POST_TN`` task) cannot process output on the native grid types ("GFDLgrid" and "ESGgrid"), so output fields are interpolated to a **write-component grid** before writing them to an output file.
 The output files written by the UFS Weather Model use an Earth System Modeling Framework (:term:`ESMF`) component, referred to as the **write component**.
 This model component is configured with settings in the ``model_configure`` file, as described in `Section 4.2.3 <https://ufs-weather-model.readthedocs.io/en/latest/InputsOutputs.html#model-configure-file>`__ of the UFS Weather Model documentation.

-``QUILTING``: (Default: "TRUE")
+``QUILTING``: (Default: true)

    .. attention::
       The regional grid requires the use of the write component, so users generally should not need to change the default value for ``QUILTING``.

    Flag that determines whether to use the write component for writing forecast output files to disk.
 If set to "TRUE", the forecast model will output files named ``dynf$HHH.nc`` and ``phyf$HHH.nc`` (where ``HHH`` is the 3-digit forecast hour) containing dynamics and physics fields, respectively, on the write-component grid.
 For example, the output files for the 3rd hour of the forecast would be ``dynf$003.nc`` and ``phyf$003.nc``.
 (The regridding from the native FV3-LAM grid to the write-component grid is done by the forecast model.)
-If ``QUILTING`` is set to "FALSE", then the output file names are ``fv3_history.nc`` and ``fv3_history2d.nc``, and they contain fields on the native grid.
+If ``QUILTING`` is set to false, then the output file names are ``fv3_history.nc`` and ``fv3_history2d.nc``, and they contain fields on the native grid.
 Although the UFS Weather Model can run without quilting, the regional grid requires the use of the write component.
-Therefore, QUILTING should be set to "TRUE" when running the SRW App.
-If ``QUILTING`` is set to "FALSE", the ``RUN_POST_TN`` (meta)task cannot run because the :term:`UPP` code that this task calls cannot process fields on the native grid.
+Therefore, QUILTING should be set to true when running the SRW App.
+If ``QUILTING`` is set to false, the ``RUN_POST_TN`` (meta)task cannot run because the :term:`UPP` code that this task calls cannot process fields on the native grid.
 In that case, the ``RUN_POST_TN`` (meta)task will be automatically removed from the Rocoto workflow XML.
-The :ref:`INLINE POST <InlinePost>` option also requires ``QUILTING`` to be set to "TRUE" in the SRW App.
+The :ref:`INLINE POST <InlinePost>` option also requires ``QUILTING`` to be set to true in the SRW App.

-``PRINT_ESMF``: (Default: "FALSE")
+``PRINT_ESMF``: (Default: false)
    Flag that determines whether to output extra (debugging) information from :term:`ESMF` routines.
-Must be "TRUE" or "FALSE".
+Must be true or false.
 Note that the write component uses ESMF library routines to interpolate from the native forecast model grid to the user-specified output grid (which is defined in the model configuration file ``model_configure`` in the forecast run directory).

 ``WRTCMP_write_groups``: (Default: "1")
    The number of write groups (i.e., groups of :term:`MPI` tasks) to use in the write component.